stana/django-akuna-components/README.md

     register_component(generic_create_factory, is_a='CreateFactory')

-If no 'CreateFactory' defined, generic django CBV CreateView form_valid() method will be used to create content object.
+If no 'CreateFactory' defined, processing will fall back to django's generic CreateView form_valid() method.

 ComponentUpdateView